Ashraf7474/Prosper_Loan_EDA_Analysis/README.md

 Despite the high demand for loans and varied employment statuses, only 31% of the total loans issued were successfully recovered.

+# Challenges Faced

+Throughout the Prosper Loan EDA Analysis project, we encountered several notable challenges.
+First and foremost, the data cleaning and preprocessing phase presented complexities due to inconsistent data formats and missing values, demanding meticulous attention to detail.

+The Exploratory Data Analysis (EDA) posed challenges in identifying meaningful patterns and correlations within a vast dataset, requiring advanced statistical techniques and domain expertise to interpret the findings effectively.

+Creating an interactive Excel dashboard that effectively represented the complex EDA results and conveyed them concisely to users demanded a high level of data visualization and Excel skills.